How to update Debian packages manually and automatically?

 6. Finally, run the following command to update to the update Linux Debian: sudo apt full-upgrade

-Reboot the system ensure that the system has been successfully updated.
+Reboot the system to ensure that the Debian update package has been successfully installed.

 7) Can you upgrade from Debian 9 to 11?